aidenybai/million-react/README.md

 ## Quick Start

-The easiest way to use Million is it open it in StackBlitz:
+The easiest way to use Million is to open it in StackBlitz:

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/aidenybai/million-react)